MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

    :alt: usecase 2 pathwaysNetworkRWR
    :align: center

-   : Results from RWR through the molecular multilayer and pathways of interest network
+   : Results from RWR through the molecular multilayer and pathways/processes of interest network

-    Disease pathways are represented by triangle nodes in pink, genes are represented by white nodes and target genes by grey nodes.
+    Pathways/processes of interest are represented by triangle nodes in pink, genes are represented by white nodes and target genes by grey nodes.

 Disease-Disease similarity network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~